Marriage counseling can be a great way to strengthen your relationship with your spouse.

-Some people may just want someone to listen and be there for them, while others may want some type of acknowledgement or praise.
-Some people may want help with a problem they are having, or even just a friendly hug.
+Some people may just want someone to listen and be there for them, while others may want some type of acknowledgment or praise.
+Some people may want help with a problem they are having or even just a friendly hug.

 No matter what it is, simply showing that you care and want to make them happy will likely be appreciated by the other person.